Particle identification: Neutral hadrons

 Neutral hadrons can sometimes be identified in calorimeters.
-In particular, antineutrons and KL0s can be identified.
+In particular, antineutrons and Ks can be identified.
 Neutral hadrons can also be identified at electron-positron colliders in the same way as neutrinos.

 Heavy quarks

-Quark flavor tagging identifies the flavor of quark a jet comes from.
+Quark flavor tagging identifies the flavor of quark that a jet comes from.
 B-tagging, the identification of bottom quarks, is the most important example.

-B-tagging relies on the b quark being the heaviest quark involved in a hadronic decay (tops are heavier but to have a top in a decay is necessary to produce some heavier particle to have a subsequent decay into a top).
-This implies that the b quark has a short lifetime and is possible to look for its decay vertex in the inner tracker.
+B-tagging relies on the bottom quark being the heaviest quark involved in a hadronic decay (tops are heavier, but to have a top in a decay, it is necessary to produce some heavier particle to have a subsequent decay into a top).
+This implies that the bottom quark has a short lifetime and it is possible to look for its decay vertex in the inner tracker.
 Additionally, its decay products are transversal to the beam, resulting in a high jet multiplicity.
 Charm tagging using similar techniques is also possible, but extremely difficult due to the lower mass.

-Tagging jets from lighter quarks is simply impossible, due to QCD background there are simply too many indistinguishable jets.
+Tagging jets from lighter quarks is simply impossible; due to QCD background, there are simply too many indistinguishable jets.